lzap/lzap.github.com/students.md

 ---
 ## Info for students

-Warning, this page is cached with 8 hours expiration, you may need to refresh it in your browser in order to get recent change.

 ### "KMI/SLS: Správa linuxového serveru" aka CentOS 7 course

 Schedule: Every Thursday at [KMI PřF UPOL](http://www.inf.upol.cz/kontakt).